-5/28/2014 Update: ObamaCare is on hold now that the enrollment period is over.
-But this is the time to study up and get ready to apply for a navigator job for 2014 that will begin in October.
-Most likely these jobs will start around $20 per hour and go all the way up to $48 per hour for the federal exchange.
+10/9/2014 Update: ObamaCare is on hold now that the enrollment period is over.
+But this is the time to study up and get ready to apply for a navigator job for 2014 that will begin in November.
+The second year of ObamaCare open enrollment begins on 11/15/2014.
+Most likely the navigator jobs will start around $20 per hour and go all the way up to $48 per hour for the federal exchange.
 The states that have created their own exchanges will be responsible for hiring and training their own navigators and assisters so details of training and what they are paying is hard to find.

 Navigator Job Qualifications

 You do not have to have a college degree to apply for this job but the exact qualifications will vary depending on where you live.
 In order to get a federal navigator job you will have to have 20 hours of training and pass an online exam that shows you understand the ACA and are unbiased.
 The requirement to pass an online exam is also a high probability for the states that have their own exchanges but the requirements will vary for each of those 15 states.
 It may be quite hard to get these jobs if you are unfamiliar with the health care industry and insurance in general.

 The Affordable Care Act (ObamaCare) had a rocky rollout in 2013 and everyone hopes the new enrollment period in October 2014 will go more smoothly.
 This is the second time around so many of the problems and kinks with the system should have been fixed by then and this would mean less confusion all around.

 Insurance exchange navigator jobs will likely be available through all sorts of organizations such as church groups, United Way Agencies, community health centers, chambers of commerce, universities, various food groups, Planned Parenthood, Native American tribes, various foundations, unions, senior citizen groups, and many others.
 These jobs CANNOT be found in one place online or offline.
 There is no central hiring point for any of these jobs and that makes them harder to find.